abilandz/PH8124/Lecture_7/Lecture_7.md

 ### 3. Handling processes and jobs <a name="handling_processes_and_jobs"></a>

-In Linux, an executable stored on disk is called a program.
-Loosely speaking, program loaded into memory and running is called a proces, while job is more specifically a process which is started by a shell.
-A group of processes launched from the shell can be also considered as a job.
-Therefore, a job is a shell-only concept, while process is a more general, system-wide, concept.
-There are specific **Bash** and **Linux** commands which keep track only of jobs launched from the current shell, while on the other hand there are commands which can keep track of all processes running on the computer, therefore it's important to understand their differences and in which context those commands shall be used.
+In **Linux** world, an executable stored on disk is called a _program_.
+Loosely speaking, program loaded into computer's memory and running is called a _process_.
+On the other hand, _job_ is more specifically a process which is started by a shell.
+A group of processes launched from a shell can be also considered as a job.
+Therefore, a job is a shell-only concept, while a process is a more general, system-wide, concept.
+There are specific **Bash** and **Linux** commands which keep track only of jobs launched from the current shell, but there are also commands which keep track of all processes running on the computer.
+Therefore, it is important to understand the difference between processes and jobs, and in which context which commands for their handling need to be used.

-Jobs launched from the shell can be divided in two important groups:  'foreground' jobs and 'background' jobs.
-Foreground jobs are jobs with control of the terminal, i.e. after they are launched from the shell and while they are running nothing else can be done in the current shell session by the user.
+Jobs launched from the shell can be divided in two important groups:  _foreground_ and _background_ jobs.
+Foreground jobs are jobs which have control over the terminal, i.e. while they are running nothing else can be done in the current terminal session by the user.
 The control over the terminal is regained only when the foreground job has finished its execution.
-The background jobs are jobs without control of the terminal, and they are typically launched on multicore machines, when the parallelization of jobs makes perfect sense and improves a lot the overall execution time.
+Background jobs are jobs which do not have control over the terminal during their execution.
+They are typically started on multicore machines, when the parallelization of jobs makes perfect sense and reduces a lot the overall execution time.
 While jobs launched from the current terminal session are running in the background, in that terminal session we have the full control over the terminal and can do whatever we want.

-By default, any job we launch from the terminal is run in the foreground.
-If we want to submit job execution to the background, we need to end the command line input with the special character ```&``` .
-For testing purposes in this section we use the dummy command **sleep** , which launches a perfectly valid process even if it does nothing besides blocking the execution of subsequent commands for the specified time interval.
-Whatever is demonstrated here for the **sleep** command, applies to any other command (where command is meant in the broader sense, i.e. it includes also functions, scripts, code blocks, etc.).
+By default, any job which is started from the terminal is executed in the foreground.
+If we want to submit a job execution to the background, we need to end the command line input with the special character ```&``` .
+For testing purposes, in this section we use the dummy command **sleep**, which runs a perfectly valid process even though it does nothing besides blocking the execution of subsequent commands for the specified time interval.
+Whatever is demonstrated in this section for the **sleep** command applies also to any other command, we use **sleep** command merely because of its simplicity.
+In addition, a word command is used in this section in the broader sense, and it encapsulates also functions, scripts, code blocks, etc.

-To illustrate the difference between foreground and background job execution, please try first:
+To illustrate the difference between foreground and background job execution, we first execute job in the foreground:

 ```bash
 sleep 10s
 ```

-With this syntax, command **sleep** runs in the foreground, and essentially it prevents you from doing anything else in the terminal for 10s.
-On the other hand:
+With this syntax, the command **sleep** runs in the foreground and therefore it takes over the control over the terminal during its execution.
+What happens now is that for 10s nothing else can be done in the terminal, until the command **sleep** terminates.
+If we would have started some other command in the foreground, in the very same spirit during the execution of that command, we could not do anything in the terminal, until that command terminates.

+With the slightly modified syntax, we can execute job in the background:

 ```bash
 sleep 10s &
 ```

-by using special character ```&``` at the end of command input, the command **sleep** executes in the background, and you can continue immediately to execute another commands in your current shell.
-When in your script you send a command to the background with ```&```, that command essentially starts another process in parallel (the processes forks off).
-Note however, that the 'stdout' stream of the forked process is still attached to the shell from which the job was sent to the background, which means that any output will still appear in your terminal, even if the job is running in the background.
-This sometimes leads to surprise printout in the terminal, if the 'stdout' stream of background job wasn't redirected somewhere else (e.g. to some file or to ```/dev/null```).
+By using the special character ```&``` at the end of the command input, we have sent the execution of command **sleep** in the background.
+The main difference to the previous case is that now we can continue immediately to execute another command in the terminal, while the command **sleep** is running in parallel in the background.

+When in some **Bash** code a command is started in the background with ```&``` at the end of command input, that command essentially starts off another process in parallel (that processes _forks off_ from the current shell).
+Note however, that the _stdout_ stream of the forked process is still attached to the shell from which the job was sent to the background, which means that any output of that job will still appear in your terminal, even if the job is running in the background.
+This sometimes leads to surprise printout ins the terminal, if the _stdout_ stream of background job was not redirected somewhere else (e.g. to some file or to ```/dev/null```).

-It is also perfectly feasible to launch in the same command input multiple processes in separate background sessions, for instance:
+It is also perfectly feasible to launch in the same command input multiple processes in separate background sessions:

 ```bash
 sleep 10s & sleep 20s & sleep 30s &
 ```

-With such examplary command input, we have three instances of **sleep** command running in the background, in parallel.
+With the above syntax, we have three instances of **sleep** command running in parallel in the background.
+Analogously, we can start off any other three commands to run in parallel in the background.

-Next we will learn how processes can be manipulated programmatically and directly either via their Process ID (PID) or Job Number.
+Next we will see how a process can be handled programmatically either via its _Process ID (PID)_ or its _Job Number_.

-#### Process IDs and Job Numbers
+**Process IDs and Job Numbers**

-Linux gives all processes the number, called Process ID (PID), when they are created.
-On the other hand, shell gives all jobs also the number, called Job Number, when they are launched in the current shell.
-Therefore, each process has unique system-wide PID, while job numbers are unique only within the current shell.
-Each shell session keeps track of its own job numbers.
-In general, we can manipulate programmatically the process from any shell via its PID, and from the current shell both with its PID and job number.
+**Linux** gives to each process the unique number, called _Process ID (PID)_, when the process was created.
+On the other hand, **Bash** gives to each job also the number, called _Job Number_, when some process was started in the current shell.
+Therefore, each process has a unique system-wide PID, while job numbers are unique only within the current terminal.
+Each terminal keeps track of its own job numbers.
+The PID of the running process is the same in all terminals.
+In general, we can handle programmatically in any terminal a running process via its PID, and in the specific terminal both with its PID and with a job number corresponding only to that specific terminal.

-Example:
+The difference between PID and job number is illustrated with the following code snippet:

 ```bash
 sleep 10m &
 [1] 15
 ```

-In the above example, number ```15``` is system-wide PID, assigned by operating system to the command **sleep 10m** executed in the background.
-This information is accessible in any shell session running on the computer.
-If multiple users are using the same computer, PID is unique for all processes of all users, which is essential ingredient for multitasking.
+In the above example, the number ```15``` is a system-wide PID, given by **Linux** to the command **sleep 10m** executed in the background.
+This information is accessible in any terminal on the computer, i.e. ```15``` is the unique identifier for the command **sleep 10m** across the whole computer.
+If multiple users are using the same computer, PID is unique for all processes of all users, which is essential feature for multitasking.

-On the other hand, ```[1]``` is the job number, assigned by shell (not by the operating system), to the command **sleep 10m** sent to the background.
-This information is known only to the shell in which this command was executed.
-In particular, ```[1]``` in this example indicates that this is the first job sent to the background in the current shell session, and which is still running.
-When job execution of all jobs running in the background terminates, the job counter is reset, and ```[1]``` can be assigned to some other job sent to the background later.
+On the other hand, ```[1]``` is the job number given by **Bash** (not by the operating system!), to the command **sleep 10m** sent to the background.
+This information is visible only to the terminal in which this command was executed.
+In particular, ```[1]``` in this example indicates that this is the first job sent to the background in the current terminal session, and which is still running.
+If we have another open terminal, in that terminal ```[1]``` indicates a completely different job.
+When job execution of all jobs running in the background terminates, the job counter is reset, and ```[1]``` can be given later to some other job sent to the background, in the same terminal.

-Two most frequently used commands to handle running processes programmatically are **jobs** (shell-only) and **top** (system-wide).
-In order to get the list of running jobs which were submitted only from the current terminal, please use:
+Two most frequently used commands to handle running jobs and processes programmatically are **jobs** and **top**.
+In order to get the list of running jobs which were submitted only from the current terminal, we can use:

 ```bash
 jobs -l